Francisco Negrin: Other work

-In 2021 Negrin wrote and directed a new production for Holiday on Ice: “A New Day”.
+In 2021 Negrin wrote and directed a new production for Holiday on Ice: A New Day.
 The tour was stopped by COVID lockdowns and postponed to 2022.
+The show then completed a second tour in 2024, of France this time, under the title Aurore.

 In 2020 Francisco Negrin directed the tableau vivant for Louis Vuitton’s Paris fashion week autumn/winter womenswear show.

 Francisco Negrin has been a creative consultant for Balich Worldwide Shows, for whom he has conceived stadium, arena and other commercial events and shows.

 In 2019 Negrin conceived, wrote and directed the opening ceremony of the Lima Panamerican Games and was the creative supervisor for the closing and also for the Parapan American Games ceremonies.
 These ceremonies had a huge impact in the country.

-In 2017 Francisco Negrin conceived and directed the shows for the Dubai World Cup at the Meydan Rececourse.
-The shows took place in a performance area 1 kilometer wide with a 100 meter wide LED screen and 87 drones.

-He also conceived and directed the opening ceremony of the 5th Asian Indoor and Martial Arts Games in Ashgabat, Turkmenistan.
-A massive stadium show involving more than 6000 performers.

-He also wrote and directed the 2014 and 2015 Intimissimi On Ice shows at the Roman arena in Verona which featured opera singers, skating champions such as Stéphane Lambiel and Carolina Kostner and pop stars Pharrell Williams, Anastacia and Ellie Goulding.

-Negrin worked with the rock band OK Go, conceiving the staging for a performance at London's The Roundhouse, using an installation by architect Ron Arad called "Curtain Call".
+Negrin worked with the rock band OK Go, conceiving the staging for a performance at London's The Roundhouse, using an installation by architect Ron Arad called Curtain Call.
 But the show was cancelled before opening.

-In 2002, Francisco Negrin was a member of the board for London-based contemporary dance company Walker Dance.

-Negrin collaborated with choreographer Fin Walker, composer Ben Park and film animator Damian Gascoigne on a site-specific performance called Two Stations, at the Queen Elisabeth Hall in London, commissioned by the Southbank Centre's Great Outdoors festival in 1994.

-Negrin did the editing and visual effects for the music video of the song "Slow Me" for singer Mudibu, directed by Dean Loxton.

-Negrin has given several master classes for opera singers, aiming to develop their acting skills.
-A series of master classes was devised by Negrin for the Royal Danish Opera Academy in Copenhagen in which the emphasis was on the whole process of conceiving and putting on a show, with participating singers having to write, stage, light and perform their own mini-operas or plays.